modolabs/Kurogo-Mobile-Web/doc/mw/configuration.rst

 * *LOCAL_AREA_CODE* - Set this to your environment's primary area code
 * *AUTODETECT_PHONE_NUMBERS* - Turn this off to prevent the auto detection of telephone numbers in content.
 This is primarily only supported in iOS devices at this time.
+* *DEFAULT_CHARSET* - Sets the output encoding.
+Typically set to UTF-8

 -------
 Modules
 -------
+* *HOME_MODULE* - This value sets which module is the home module.
+When the user taps the home link button (in the top left corner in the default theme), it will return to this module.
 * *DYNAMIC_MODULE_NAV_DATA*  - This value determines whether
   modules can present dynamic data on the navigation home screen.
 This could include dynamic titles, images or other information.
 If you are not providing dynamic data, then you should turn off this